wony0404/wony0404.github.io/_pages/publications.md

 ## Manuscript

+1. (In) Security of Threshold Fully Homomorphic Encryption based on Shamir Secret Sharing
+- **Wonhee Cho**, Jiseung Kim, and Changmin Lee

 1. A Distinguishing Attack and a Correlation Attack on a Reduced Variant of SNOW 3G
 - Jung Hee Cheon, **Wonhee Cho**, and Minsik Kang

-1. Improved Universal Thresholdizer from Iterative Shamir Secret Sharing
-- Jung Hee Cheon, **Wonhee Cho**, and Jiseung Kim

 1. Note on IND-CPA+ Security of CKKS
 - Jung Hee Cheon, **Wonhee Cho**, and Duhyeong Kim